The timeline for the MATS Winter 2027 program is:

 Throughout the program, each fellow will work on an independent research project with input and guidance from your mentor(s).
 Depending on which stream you participate in, you may collaborate with other fellows in your stream.

-Traditionally, scholars have submitted a Research Plan midway through the program and present their research at the Fellow Symposium at the end of the program.
+Traditionally, fellows submit a Research Plan midway through the program and present their research at the Fellow Symposium at the end of the program.

 We welcome feedback.
 For feedback for the whole team (visible by all MATS staff), please use this form.
 For feedback that will only be visible to the Co-Executive Directors, Ryan and Christian, please submit here.